Are you looking to…

-- Exposes interns to laboratory equipment integral to research trials.
+- Exposes interns to basic laboratory equipment integral to research trials.

 Internship Application Deadlines

-INTERNSHIP LOCATION: Kentucky Equine Research, Versailles, Kentucky, (18 miles southwest of Lexington, Kentucky) and Kentucky Equine Research Performance Center, Ocala Florida.
+INTERNSHIP LOCATION: Kentucky Equine Research, Versailles, Kentucky, (18 miles southwest of Lexington, Kentucky).

 FACILITY DESCRIPTION: Kentucky Equine Research, Inc. is an equine nutrition, research, and consultation company serving both the horse producer and the feed industry.
 Its goal is to advance the industry’s knowledge of equine nutrition and exercise physiology and apply this knowledge to produce healthier, more athletic horses.
 The cornerstone of Kentucky Equine Research is its 150-acre facility in central Kentucky where equine nutrition and exercise physiology experiments are conducted.
-This research center maintains Thoroughbred research horses and includes a high-speed treadmill, a six-horse free walker, an indirect calorimeter, equipment necessary for detailed investigation of nutrient metabolism at rest and during exercise, and matted stalls and collection harnesses for digestibility studies.
+This research center maintains Thoroughbred research horses and includes a high-speed treadmill, a six-horse free walker, and equipment necessary for detailed investigation of nutrient metabolism at rest and during exercise.
 A second research facility in Ocala, Florida, features a training track for Thoroughbred racehorses, so much of the research performed there involves horses in active training.
 All research conducted at the research farms and published by Kentucky Equine Research is designed to have direct application to the horse feed industry and relevant to current topics of interest in the scientific community.

 - Provide routine health care and management of horses.
 Responsibilities include, but are not limited to, cleaning stalls, ration preparation and feeding, conditioning horses on a treadmill and automatic walker, and monitoring the health, weight and condition of all horses.
 Physical labor and farm labor are integral duties of the internship program.